-This page provides the latest feature content on Nevada Economic Development from Nevada Business Magazine, plus additional resources.
+This page provides the latest feature content on Nevada Economic Development Industry from Nevada Business Magazine, plus additional resources.

-Latest Feature Nevada Economic Development
+Latest Feature on the Nevada Economic Development Industry

 By Jennifer Rachel Baumer

-Latest Nevada Economic Development Feature
+Latest Nevada Economic Development Industry Feature

 The Full Focus: Economic Development in Nevada In 2012, The Silver State released “Moving Nevada Forward: A Plan for Excellence in Economic Development,” a three-year roadmap for continuing to advance from post-recession doldrums and a 12 percent unemployment rate toward “a vibrant, innovative statewide economy,” Gov. Brian Sandoval wrote in the document.
 [Read More]